← Back to mydischarge.org

 We use the following third-party service to process your de-identified health data:

 - Groq — A language model provider that processes de-identified health text to generate plain-language explanations and text-to-speech audio.
-Groq receives only de-identified medical content with all patient identity removed.
-Groq does not store request data.
-Groq's privacy policy is available at groq.com/privacy.
+Groq receives only de-identified medical content with patient identity removed.
+Groq's data documentation states that inference request customer data is not retained by default, with limited temporary logging for reliability or abuse investigation unless Zero Data Retention is enabled.
+Groq's data documentation is available at console.groq.com/docs/your-data.

 No other third-party services receive any of your data.
 We do not use Firebase, Google Analytics, Facebook SDK, or any other third-party tracking or analytics tools.